cs0320-s24/mock-mamichae-szlim/README.md

 # How to
 To use the program, open the Mock web app in the browser and click the Login button.
 The application will begin in brief mode, meaning that only the output will be present on the screen.
 In the box that states "Enter a command", first enter the command load_file <file to load>.
 If the file is found and loaded, a message will appear on screen stating "loaded successfully".
 To view the data, enter view.
 To search, either by column id or column name, enter the command search <column> <value>.
 To change to verbose mode, enter mode.
 Verbose mode will show all commands and corresponding outputs.
 To sign out of the application, click the sign out button.

 # Collaboration
-*(state all of your sources of collaboration past your project partner.
-Please refer to the course's collaboration policy for any further questions.)*

 for splitting / parsing command input https://www.tutorialspoint.com/typescript/typescript_string_split.htm